Landlords: Don’t pay for maintenance that you shouldn’t be!

 3 – ‘There’s mould on the wall’

-4 – ‘My ovens not working’
+4 – ‘My oven’s not working’

 5 – ‘My sink is blocked’

-If you’ve paid unnecessarily for maintenance works or your tired of dealing with your tenancy, please give us a call.
-We are here and ready to help!
+😩 If you’ve been paying for unnecessary maintenance visits or are just tired of dealing with tenancy issues, give us a call.

 Get in touch with us